timchanpon/rapid-mdpad/README.md

-# rapid-mdpad
+# Rapid MD Pad

-> An electron-vue project
+> A simple and rapid notepad with markdown syntax working on Electron.

 #### Build Setup